jackjt8/ChunkyAnimationAutomation/README.md

 # ChunkyAnimationAutomation
 Automated animated renders

-Run main.py in Terminal after installing dependencies
+Run main.py in Terminal after installing dependencies, and follow the prompts

+*not working yet*